SomeCoder23/ExpressJS_Projects/README.md

 Choose your prefered group size, and the min/max capacity.
 ![20th step](https://github.com/SomeCoder23/ExpressJS_Projects/blob/main/Screenshots/Screenshot%20from%202023-08-20%2019-52-42.png)

-For the scaling policies either choose none or "Target tracking scaling poilicy", of you chose the latter configure the scaling policy to your preference, in my case I set it to use the Average CPU utilization metric of value 60.
+For the scaling policies either choose none or "Target tracking scaling poilicy", if you chose the latter configure the scaling policy to your preference, in my case I set it to use the Average CPU utilization metric of value 60.
 Pass through the next steps then click create.
 ![21th step](https://github.com/SomeCoder23/ExpressJS_Projects/blob/main/Screenshots/Screenshot%20from%202023-08-20%2019-53-00.png)

+## Step 6: Open your App :)
-8) After a few minutes, go to your instances and make sure that your new instances are running and healthy, then go to your load balancer and copy it's DNS, then past it into the browser.
+After a few minutes, go to your instances and make sure that your new instances are running and healthy, then go to your load balancer and copy it's DNS, then paste it into the browser.
 ![22th step](https://github.com/SomeCoder23/ExpressJS_Projects/blob/main/Screenshots/Screenshot%20from%202023-08-20%2020-05-23.png)

 And voilaa there you have it!
 You successfully deployed your app to aws :)